Hebrew Diacritics Restoration using Visual Representation: Limitations

 \section{Limitations}

 \divrit{} is a stepping-stone on the road to truly structure-agnostic visual diacritization, but it's not quite there yet.
 It still relies on a data-driven candidate generation method, and the best context encoder formation we found is still text-based.
 Being developed over the Hebrew diacritization task, application to other languages may prove nontrivial, for example given Arabic's multiple representations for individual characters.
 This is not an issue for Unicode-based encodings (which treat all forms of a character as the same) and is not a serious issue for visual Hebrew, where only five letters exhibit a mild form of this behavior.
-Finally, we note that our experiments were performed over a modest setup limited by access to GPUs.
-Given more resources, we might have been able to achieve better performance with a larger architecture for both encoder models, with a longer pre-training process, and with more runs that allow comprehensive hyperparameter tuning.
+Finally, Our experiments were conducted on a modest GPU setup, so we doubled the training steps to approximate the original PIXEL regimen.
+With more resources, a larger architecture, longer pre-training, and more extensive hyperparameter tuning could likely yield better results.
+In particular, \citet{gueta2023explicitmorphologicalknowledgeimproves} show that explicit morphological signals during pre-training substantially improve Hebrew performance on semantic and morphological tasks, implying that hyperparameters such as patch size and masking ratio, which determine how much morphological information must be inferred from partial image patches, may have a particularly strong influence in morphologically rich languages like Hebrew and would benefit from careful optimization.
+The text rendering strategy is likewise critical~\cite{lotz-etal-2023-text}, acting as a visual tokenization step whose impact is especially pronounced in Hebrew due to the diversity of root inflections~\cite{gazit-etal-2025-splintering}.
+Our current multi-phase curriculum starts with undiacritized text before the diacritized phase.
+Extending pre-training on the undiacritized base and refining visual hyperparameters could lead to further gains.